AndreasTraut/Machine-Learning-with-Python/README.md

 ![](./media/MindMap_Spark.jpeg)

-There are different ways to approach the Apache Spark and Hadoop environment: you can install it on your own computer (which I found rather difficult because of lack of userfriendly and easy understandable documentation).
+There are different ways to approach the Apache Spark and Hadoop environment: you can install it on your own computer (which I found rather difficult because of lack of user-friendly and easy understandable documentation).
 Or you can dive into a Cloud environment, like e.g. Microsoft Azure or Amazon EWS or Google Cloud and try to get a virtual machine up and running for your purposes.
 Have a look at my [documentation](https://github.com/AndreasTraut/Experiences-with-MicrosoftAzure), where I shared my experiences, which I had with Microsoft Azure [here](https://github.com/AndreasTraut/Experiences-with-MicrosoftAzure).

 For the following explanation I decided to use [Docker](https://www.docker.com/).
 What is Docker?
 Docker is *"an open-source project that automates the deployment of software applications inside containers by providing an additional layer of abstraction and automation of OS-level virtualization on Linux."* Learn from the [Docker-Curriculum](https://docker-curriculum.com/) how it works.
 I found an container, which had Apache Spark Version 3.0.0 and Hadoop 3.2 installed and built my machine-learning code (using pyspark) on top of this container.